DHA Prometric Exam: What Singapore Doctors Need to Know

 4. Scanned additional certifications or qualifications

-Book through ProScheduler, selecting Singapore as your country to view designated testing centers.
+Book through ProScheduler, selecting your home country to view designated testing centers.
 Choose from morning, afternoon, or alternative time slots on available dates.
-After payment, you’ll receive an appointment letter containing your exam date, time, and center address, this serves as your official entry documentation.
+After payment, you’ll receive an appointment letter containing your date, time, and center address, this serves as your official entry documentation.

-Once you’ve passed the DHA Prometric exam, the DHA issues your eligibility letter immediately, but this letter isn’t your license.
-It’s a prerequisite document confirming your qualification to apply for positions at DHA-approved healthcare facilities across Dubai.
+Once you’ve passed the assessment, the authority issues your eligibility letter immediately, but this isn’t your license.
+It’s a prerequisite paper confirming your qualification to apply for positions at approved healthcare facilities across the city.
 Critically, this letter carries a one-year validity period.

-Within that year, you must secure an employment offer from a DHA-approved facility.
-If you don’t, your eligibility expires, requiring complete re-application and re-examination through the entire DHA licensing process.
+Within that year, you must secure an employment offer from an approved facility.
+If you don’t, your eligibility expires, requiring complete re-application and re-examination through the entire licensing process.

-After you’ve completed the DHA Prometric exam, your results appear in the Sheryan portal’s “Exam Results” section within 2, 5 working days, not instantly.
+After you’ve completed the assessment, your results appear in the portal’s “Exam Results” section within 2, 5 working days, not instantly.
 A passing score (60, 70% minimum, depending on your profession) triggers eligibility for the next licensing phase.
 A failed result permits up to three total attempts.

 Once you’ve passed, the sequential steps to license application are: